 Likewise, church plants in the book of Acts happen, but are they the biblical model?
 That question must be answered based on the meaning of Acts as a whole.
 So, does the book of Acts justify a “playbook” approach?
 Does Luke intend to tell us what to do on the field as church planters?
 The question for us remains: will we listen long enough to Luke on his own terms before assuming his agenda?

-I think Acts does shape modern missionary practice.
+I think Acts does shape modern mission practices.
 My encouragement to all of us would be to stay in the huddle long enough with the quarterback’s voice in our ears to hear the story, the whole story, on its own terms.
 Acts is no playbook, promising that if we memorize the template and run the “biblical” play, we will be faithful and fruitful.
 It is a story.
 In some upcoming articles I hope to show how understanding Acts as a story can shape our missions practices in biblically faithful ways.

 J. Scott Duvall and J. Daniel Hayes, Grasping God’s Word: A Hands-On Approach to Reading, Interpreting, and Applying the Bible, 52.